What Color Should I Paint My House in 2025?

 Like all fads, home painting trends come and go, but the science behind how color affects the human brain remains stable over time.
 Researchers have studied how color helps people concentrate and what emotions they associate with specific hues.

-Their findings: neutral tones are good for focusing — something you want prospective buyers to do when they enter your home.
+Their findings?
+Neutral tones are good for focusing, which is what you want prospective buyers to do when they enter your home.
 The study found that women concentrate best in beige and white rooms, while men prefer white, green, and beige rooms.

 Another study examined how green, pink, white, and gray affected people’s emotions.
 It found that green and white sparked happiness, while gray was linked to sadness, negativity, and unattractiveness.